Ahmed el-Tayeb

-Education
+Early life and education

+Ahmed Mohamed Ahmed El-Tayeb was born on 6 January 1946 in Kurna, Luxor Governorate, Kingdom of Egypt.
 El-Tayeb studied Doctrine and Philosophy at Al-Azhar University, where he graduated in 1969, after that he had a master's degree and Ph.D. in Islamic philosophy in 1971 and 1977 respectively.
 Later on, he went to study at the University of Paris for six months, from December 1977 to 1978.
 Afterwards, he held academic posts at Al-Azhar University, then administrative roles in Qena and Aswan, and worked at the International Islamic University, Islamabad in Pakistan in 1999–2000.

 Between 2002 and 2003, El-Tayeb served as Grand Mufti of Egypt.
 El-Tayeb is a hereditary Sufi shaykh from Upper Egypt and has expressed support for a global Sufi league.
 He was president of Al-Azhar University from 2003 until 2010.

-Political party (past)
+National Democratic Party

 Prior to his appointment as the Grand Imam of Al-Azhar and president of al-Azhar University, he was a member of Mubarak's National Democratic Party's Policies Committee.
 He initially refused to resign from his position in the National Democratic Party (NDP) by saying that there was no conflict between his role at Al-Azhar and membership in the party.

 In April 2010, he resigned from his post in the party.